AzureWorkshops/Dockerfiles-Windows-Server/docs/02_Courseware/09_Expose_Site_in_Azure.md

 ## Docker Networking
 Full disclosure, the Docker Networking topic is a very deep and complicated subject.
 There are many ways to accomplish this, especially, if you are using an orchestrator such as Docker Swarm or Kubernetes.
 We typically want a networking configuration that allows us to dynamically add containers (services) and have them auto-discovered.
 This is particularly critical for services that should autoscale based on demand.

 For our workshop, we are going to sidestep this conversation and leave it to another workshop.
 Instead, we are going to create a network schema that will allow us to expose our individual containers _manually_ via an IP address.
 In our case, we want a configuration that is similar to what's known as a _Host_ mapping.
-By default, Docker on Windows create a NAT network.
+By default, Docker on Windows only creates a NAT network.
 Therefore, we need to create our Host network manually.
 In Docker, this type of network configuration is known as _Transparent_.

-For next section, you will be switching back and forth between the Azure portal and your VM.
+For the next section, you will be switching back and forth between the Azure portal and your VM.
 Keep both open.

 ### Set Server Static IP
 When we created our VM, we opt'ed that the virtual machine's _internal_ IP was set dynamically.
 We now want to set it to a static internal IP; and, we have to do this in two places - Azure portal and the VM, itself.